-Remove cloud-init artifacts from /var/lib/cloud to simulate a clean instance.
+Remove cloud-init artifacts from /var/lib/cloud and config files (best effort) to simulate a clean instance.
 On reboot, cloud-init will re-run all stages as it did on first boot.

 - --logs: Optionally remove all cloud-init log files in /var/log/. - --reboot: Reboot the system after removing artifacts. - --machine-id: Set /etc/machine-id to uninitialized\n on this image for systemd environments.
 On distributions without systemd, remove the file.
 Best practice when cloning a golden image, to ensure the next boot of that image auto-generates a unique machine ID.
-More details on machine-id.
+More details on machine-id. - --configs [all | ssh\config | network ]: Optionally remove all cloud-init generated config files.
+Argument ssh\config cleans config files for ssh daemon.
+Argument network removes all generated config files for network. all removes config files of all types.